EnautMendi/Muskit/README.md

       - selection of exact gates on a circuit for replace and deleting,
       - selection a location to add new gates.
 - Mutants Execution: A user can
-  1) Select the mutants to be executed;
+  1) select the mutants to be executed;
-  2) Specify the location, where the results will be saved;
+  2) specify the location, where the results will be saved;
-  3) Specify the number of repetitions for each test case;
+  3) specify the number of repetitions for each test case;
-  4) Specify the test cases.
+  4) specify whether all the inputs must be executed, or only those specified in the testCases.py file must be used.

 In addition, a user can also specify the gates (e.g., hadmard, CNOT, etc) in the QuantumGate.py file to instruct Muskit, which gates to be used for mutants generation.